markdelrey/markdelrey/README.md

 - 👋 Hi, I’m @markdelrey
 - 👀 I’m interested in web and application developement
 - 🌱 I’m currently learning ABAP OOP, HTML 5 and CSS
-- 💞️ I’m looking to collaborate on any ABAP HR developement projects or landing page creation
+- 💞️ I’m looking to collaborate on any ABAP HR developement projects or creation of landing pages
 - 📫 How to reach me - email me at markadriandelrey@gmail.com

 <!---